aistackregistry.com - zsh

 What does AI Stack Registry actually provide?

-Dated snapshots plus a /latest/ alias of multi-provider model catalogs and dependency compatibility artifacts, so agents and humans can fetch current facts instead of guessing.
+Dated snapshots, a /latest/ alias, model catalogs, and dependency compatibility files.
+Tools and people can fetch current facts instead of guessing.

 What's intentionally out of scope (for now)?

-This is not a framework tutorial site; it is a factual registry.
-Framework-level drift coverage may come later.
+This is not a framework tutorial site yet.
+It is a facts registry.